Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin
 ~~~~

 Use Ctrl-X to exit the editor, and answer Y to save the file.
-To make the new paths effective immediately, run the command:
+To create the path for Go to store its files and make the new paths effective immediately, run the commands:

 ~~~~
+mkdir ~/go
 source ~/.profile
 ~~~~